Frequently Asked Questions

 A. Tuition, room, board and fee balances are due by the first day of classes each semester.
 However, payment arrangements can be made with the Business Office allowing an unpaid balance to be paid in equal payments.
 In any event, one half of the balance due must be paid by the first day of classes.
 The remaining half must be paid in equal monthly installments with the final payment by November 1 (Fall semester) and April 1 (Spring semester).

 A. We will notify you of your eligibility for financial aid via surface mail and e-mail as soon as your financial aid application is complete and all data submitted has been verified.
-Notification will depend upon when you submit the FAFSA after January 1, 2011.
-The first wave of award letters are expected to go out around the middle of February 2012.
+Notification will depend upon when you submit the FAFSA after January 1, 2014.
+The first award letters are expected to go out starting in March.

 A. Your award letter will contain a letter copy on which you must indicate that you are accepting or declining all or some of the awards offered.
 You should return this letter copy to the Office of Financial Aid as soon as possible in order to officially accept or decline your financial aid awards.